dmmagdal/ScreepsAI/README.md

 ### Notes:

- - This game does support a local "offline".
+ - This game does support a local "offline" mode (you have the game from Steam - duh).

+### Bot Notes:

+ - Bot1
+     -
+ - Bot2
+     - Built off of the Screeps Tutorial Walkthrough for Beginners YouTube playlist.
+That playlist is based on the [Screeps tutorial](https://screeps.com/a/#!/sim/tutorial)
+ - Bot3
+ - Bot4

 ### References: